 This group of drugs works best in cases where metastasis is weakening the bone.

 How it works.
-You receive bisphosphonates by IV infusion every 3 to 4 weeks.
+You receive bisphosphonates by mouth or IV infusion every 3 to 4 weeks.
 These drugs help with bone metastasis by:

 Possible side effects.
 The most common ones include:

 Another available treatment is denosumab (Prolia, Xgeva).
 It's given by injection and may work as well as or better than bisphosphonates to prevent fractures.
 But it also can cause osteonecrosis, as well as low calcium levels in the blood.

 These drugs contain radioactive elements that target cancer cells.
 Doctors tend to use this systemic treatment when the metastasis is stimulating new bone growth.
 This is more common with prostate cancer.